unusedname1/rock-paper/README.md

 This version of the game adds a new move - time-machine.

-time machine forces the opponent to verse his previous move his previous move must not be time machine; it should be the last non time-machine move so that it avoids the infinite loop problem
+Time machine forces the opponent to verse his previous move.

+His previous move must not be time machine; it should be the last non time-machine move so that it avoids infinite loop.

 If two players both get time machine, then both player's previous move will go against each other.